- Are you stumped on how to eat after your weight loss surgery?

 Email: laurie at barivangelist dot com

-I live in the Southern California area, with my husband, two boys, baby girl, two cats, and one rambunctious cocker spaniel.
+I live in the Southern California area, with my husband, two boys, baby girl, three cats, and one rambunctious cocker spaniel.

 The recipes here are mostly low-carb, and that includes recipes that are also Keto, gluten-free, Paleo, and/or Whole30, as they fulfill the nutritional requirements outlined by bariatric surgeons.
 I do not follow a specific “diet”, but I do label them as such because I know my readers still appreciate knowing ahead of time what they can expect.